ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_description.rst

 .. confval:: Keep external touching objects intact

-  If ``True``, the masks that are partially external to the input objects (e.g., the single cells, see :confval:`Cells segmentation end name or path`) are maintained intact.
+  If ``True``, the masks that are partially external to the input objects (e.g., the single cells, see :confval:`Cells segmentation end name`) are maintained intact.

   This is helpful when the reference channel structures can extend a